 With that in mind, you may look at ways that you can cut corners and nibble away at the time needed for QA.
 But there are ways to ensure better-quality results through creating a process that saves you time.
 It doesn’t have to be some large, cumbersome undertaking (because that’s the last thing you need on your plate right now!).
 But it’s worth taking a step back and examining what digital QA involves and making sure it’s an integral part of your business process.

 What is QA in marketing and why is it important?

 Marketing and content quality assurance standardization are important for 3 main reasons:

 It keeps customers happy which improves ROI

 Rather than doing a bunch of one-off projects or helping customers with one-time purchases, look for ways to keep them coming back.
-One of the ways you can do this is by keeping them happy.
+One of the ways you can do this is by keeping them happy with content quality assurance.
 It sounds simple, but a happy customer can become a longtime customer.
 If they trust you to do good work consistently, you’re already halfway there.
 Of course, results matter too, but happy customers will come back to you time and time again because they know about the work you do and what you put into it.
-Without a QA process in place, you’re hurting your chances of retaining customers (or acquiring new ones).
+Without a marketing quality assurance process in place, you’re hurting your chances of retaining customers (or acquiring new ones).

 A company culture that values quality produces quality work